godvik/PGR203-Exam/README.md

   * Edit every entity.
   * Delete cascade on questionnaire.
 All tied questions and options will also ble deleted.
 NB: this is optional.
 You can also delete a single question and all options tied to it will be deleted.
   * List out a summary of answers tied to a questionnaire.
-* Test: good line coverage at 89% line.
+* Test: good line coverage at 89%.
 * Fixed if user goes to "/" root issue.
 * Used abstract dao-class to avoid duplicated crud-code.
 * Fixed the content-type issue we had in class with CSS.